Data and Statistics

 • D-PLACE is a unique database that integrates cultural, linguistic, environmental, and geographical information for over 1,400 human societies, which are defined as groups of people who share a culture or locality.
 You can compare different cultural practices to understand how they relate to language, neighbouring cultures, and the environment.
 The data primarily come from ethnographic work conducted before the mid-20th century and are presented in tables, maps, or linguistic trees.

-• Google Public Data Explore provides access to public data and forecasts from international organizations and academic institutions like the World Bank and OECD.
+• Google Public Data Explorer provides access to public data and forecasts from international organizations and academic institutions like the World Bank and OECD.
 Users can visualize data through formats such as line graphs, bar graphs, and maps.
 Launched in 2010, it provides an experimental tool for data visualization, making it a useful resource for exploring and presenting statistical data.

 • The U.S. Census website hosts a wide range of statistical data about the United States population and economy.
 The site provides access to various datasets, including information about demographics, housing, business, and many more topics.